 3.2.1.5 Session configuration: defines a combination of multiple media configurations.

-NOTE 4 – This definition is derived from [IETF MEDIACAPNEG].
+NOTE 4 – This definition is derived from [IETF RFC 6871].

 3.2.2 Configuration (Codec) List: The term configuration list represents a list of media configurations within the SDP media description block (in case of SIP-embedded SDP).